-In this work, we consider the problem of detecting differentiation caused by traffic-shaping middleboxes (rather than interconnection provisioning [11,16,19]).
-We focus on the mobile environment, in large part due to the lack of regulation and scarce network resources in mobile data networks.
+In this work, we consider the problem of detecting differentiation caused by traffic-shaping middleboxes (rather than interconnection provisioning [11,15,18]).
+We focus on the mobile environment, in large part due to minimal regulation and scarce network resources in mobile data networks.
 However, our techniques also work in the fixed-line environment.

 We focus on differentiation affecting network performance as perceived by applications.
 In our experiments, we observe that even high-bandwidth mobile applications such as video streaming do not necessarily exhaust the bandwidth available, possibly to avoid wasting data transfer in case of viewer abandonment.
 This is in contrast to protocols that previous approaches focused on (e.g., BitTorrent), which aim to saturate the link bandwidth.
-For applications which do not exhaust the available resources, we do not consider traffic shaping where the shaping rate is higher than the bandwidth demands to be differentiation.
-For example, if a shaper limited a given application to 200 KB/s, but the application never sent more than 150 KB/s, we would not consider this differentiation (as the application would never be affected by it).
+For applications that do not exhaust the available resources, we do not consider traffic shaping where the shaping rate is higher than the bandwidth demands to be differentiation.
+For example, if a shaper limited a given application to 200 KB/s, but the application never sent faster than 150 KB/s, we would not consider this differentiation (as the application would never be affected by it).
 This more conservative approach gives us a clearer picture of shaping that actually impinges on the network resource demands of applications.

-While we do not know precisely what triggers differentiation (and policies likely differ across networks), we make the assumption that traffic differentiation is likely triggered by at least one of the following factors: IP addresses, port numbers, payload signatures, number of connections, total bandwidth, and time-of-day.
+We make the assumption that traffic differentiation is likely triggered by at least one of the following factors: IP addresses, port numbers, payload signatures, number of connections, total bandwidth, and time-of-day.

 We confirmed these assumptions are consistent with features listed in online manuals of deep packet inspection (DPI) devices and traffic shapers.
 We also run experiments with two commercial packet shapers and show that our assumptions hold for these devices (Sec.
 4.2).

 Nongoals.
 In this work, there are certain types of traffic management policies that we are not able to detect.
 First, we do not focus on detecting congestion at peering points, a tactic used by certain ISPs to extract payment from large bandwidth consumers [11].
-Second, we do not focus on blocking (e.g., censorship) or content modification (e.q., transcoding) by middleboxes.
-While our methodology is able detect these occurrences (and we found cases of both), they are orthogonal to the issue of shaping.
+Second, we do not focus on blocking (e.g., censorship) or content modification (e.g., transcoding) by middleboxes.
+While our methodology is able detect these types (and we found cases of both), they are orthogonal to the issue of shaping.
 Third, we currently do not support detecting differentiation based on the destination IP address contacted by clients.
 Our analysis of commercially deployed traffic shapers indicates that IP addresses are not commonly used to identify applications, since none of our observed configurations use them for shaping.
-We speculate this is due to the fact that many applications contact servers with IPs shared by many services (e.g., EC2), or Google frontends that serve both search and YouTube traffic), and the IPs used by any service may change over time.
+We speculate this is due to the fact that many applications contact servers with IPs shared by many services (e.g., EC2, or Google frontends that serve both search and YouTube traffic), and the IPs used by any service may change over time.
 Thus, IP addresses are a poor classifier for shaping a specific application.
 Regardless, we are investigating how to use limited forms of IP spoofing to address this limitation.